Unconventional computing: Analog computing

 An analog computer is a type of computer that uses analog signals, which are continuous physical quantities, to model and solve problems.
 These signals can be electrical, mechanical, or hydraulic in nature.
 Analog computers were widely used in scientific and industrial applications, and were often faster than digital computers at the time.
 However, they started to become obsolete in the 1950s and 1960s and are now mostly used in specific applications such as aircraft flight simulators and teaching control systems in universities.
 Examples of analog computing devices include slide rules, nomograms, and complex mechanisms for process control and protective relays.
 The Antikythera mechanism, a mechanical device that calculates the positions of planets and the Moon, and the planimeter, a mechanical integrator for calculating the area of an arbitrary 2D shape, are also examples of analog computing.

 Electronic digital computers

 Most modern computers are electronic computers with the Von Neumann architecture based on digital electronics, with extensive integration made possible following the invention of the transistor and the scaling of Moore's law.

-Unconventional computing is, (according to website of Center for Nonlinear Studies announcing the conference; Unconventional Computation:Quo Vadis?, March 21-23 2007 in Santa Fe, New Mexico, USA) "an interdisciplinary research area with the main goal to enrich or go beyond the standard models, such as the Von Neumann computer architecture and the Turing machine, which have dominated computer science for more than half a century".
-These methods model their computational operations based on non-standard paradigms, and are currently mostly in the research and development stage.
+Unconventional computing is, (according to website of Center for Nonlinear Studies announcing the conference; Unconventional Computation:Quo Vadis?, March 21–23 2007 in Santa Fe, New Mexico, USA) "an interdisciplinary research area with the main goal to enrich or go beyond the standard models, such as the Von Neumann computer architecture and the Turing machine, which have dominated computer science for more than half a century".
+These methods model their computational operations based on nonstandard paradigms, and are currently mostly in the research and development stage.

 This computing behavior can be "simulated" using classical silicon-based micro-transistors or solid state computing technologies, but it aims to achieve a new kind of computing.